sysangl/hackpad-brick/README.md

 After days of wondering which way diodes should face in a keyboard matrix, I present the macroPAD (such original naming, i know).

 ## TODO
-- I will finish the KMK code when I have the PCB
+- I will finish/refine the KMK code when I have the PCB
-- Design a angleed stand.
+- Design a angled stand.
 (I will print this by myself)
 - Rotary Encoder Knob.
 (Will self-print)

 ## Features